OBsmith: LLM-Powered JavaScript Obfuscator Testing: OBsmith Approach

 \paragraph{Benefits.} Metamorphic testing directly evaluates an obfuscator’s \emph{invariance} to semantics-preserving rewrites, exposing order-sensitivity and brittle interactions between transformation passes (e.g., encoder/decoder pipelines, control-flow flatteners, scope virtualizers).
 It is equally applicable when multiple obfuscators are available and when only one is present, and it supports lightweight regression tests across versions/configurations of the same tool.

+\paragraph{Relations to obfuscation.} Metamorphic relations (MRs) provide \emph{test amplification} rather than defining correctness.
+For an MR $m$, OBsmith first checks that $m$ preserves behavior on the original program, i.e., $P \approx_{E,x} m(P)$.
+Only then does it check that obfuscation preserves this equivalence as well, by comparing $\mathcal{O}_c(P)$ and $\mathcal{O}_c(m(P))$ against their respective references.
+This separates the \emph{system under test} (the obfuscator) from the \emph{controlled transformations} used to generate additional, independently-checkable test inputs.

 \paragraph{Summary.} By encoding program equivalences as metamorphic relations, OBsmith provides a lightweight yet powerful mechanism to validate obfuscators in the absence of oracles.
-This technique, in combination with differential testing, yields comprehensive correctness checking across both multi-obfuscator and single-obfuscator scenarios.
+This technique, in combination with reference-oriented equivalence testing, yields comprehensive correctness checking across both multi-obfuscator and single-obfuscator scenarios